 How is PayCaptain different from other places you’ve worked?

 I've always worked in large teams or with lots of people from lots of different areas, so starting in PayCaptain two years ago as employee number four was a bit of a culture shock, but in the best way.

 Being able to make quick decisions, without having multiple meetings and getting sign off for a simple change from multiple people or teams was the best thing.
 We don’t have meetings to plan for a meeting.
-If something needs done, it gets done.
-We talk all the time, we collaborate when needed but not as a tick box exercise and we support each other to make sure that the service we deliver to our customers, either via the technology or personally, is the number one priority.
+If something needs to be done, it gets done.
+We talk all the time, we collaborate when needed but not as a tick box exercise and we support each other as the service we deliver to our customers, either via the technology or personally, is the number one priority.

 What do you enjoy most about your job?